hoangngo-sudo/purpleit/README.md

 Submitted by: **Minh Hoang Ngo**

 This web app: **Allow users to create post, comment and rate the post.
-This web app inspired by reddit community forum where user can post content and let anonymous to comment**
+This web app inspired by reddit community forum where user can post content and let anonymous to comment.
+This web app using ReactJS framework with bootstrap CSS and Supabase for database**

 Time spent: **12** hours spent in total